sohocoke/KagiTabs/README.md

 ## Notes

+- Targets:
+  - The app target is set to run on macOS 11 or later.
+  - For quicker iteration on view components, the preview target leverages the Xcode Preview feature available on macOS 14.

 - The main focus of this work is the implementation of the toolbar, particularly the tabs as the tab set moves from 1 to many items.
   - Several attempts were prototyped: